Vprince099/ZANDVE/README.md

 # UPDATE 04/02/2023
 ## Revision Log
-* 4/2 Added Built in supports for 6 parts
+* 4/2 Added Built in supports for 6 parts, CAD Complete for Type-V
 * 4/1 Parts fixes and cad update
 * 3/31 Added Top Hat XL for users looking to run umbilicals on a canbus
 * 3/29 [BOM](https://docs.google.com/spreadsheets/d/1_rfxcacC1YKR7S-sEJu0cIL2j3crcf0YIQrBYNYs7lM/edit?usp=sharing) is complete, I will continue to add links for vendors as time permits.